-In this episode of TuesdACT, we’re talking about appositives, those little phrases between commas that trip up a lot of students on the ACT.
+In this episode of TuesdACT, we’re talking about appositives, those little phrases between commas that trip up a lot of students on ACT English.

 Here’s an example of an appositive: